mccbryan3/ansible_workshop_files/docs/LAB1-MAIN.md

 cat pb.controller-config.yaml
 ````
 These tasks only run on localhost as specified at the top of the playbook
-This will install our missing modules using pip
+This will install our missing modules using pip.
+___hvac s optional and may be removed___

 ![](/images/lab1-controller-config1.png)

+Python modules installed here are pywinrm for windows machine support, pyvmomi for vmware support and hvac was included for secrets management with HashiVault.